dr-xenia/computationalneurology/pages/join-our-team.md

 </p>

 <p></p>
-<b>Academic Staff</b><p>
+<b>Academic Staff (PhD and postdoctoral positions)</b><p>

 Currently, we do not have any funded open positions.
 There is a yearly call for DAAD-funded PhD scholarships via the International Graduate School ofr Neurscience at Ruhr-University Bochum (always in Autumn), which would give you an opportunity to work with me, see  <a href="https://www.igsn.ruhr-uni-bochum.de/admission/daad-scholarships/general-information/)">here</a> for more details on RUB PhD scholarships.
-In general, happy to supervise PhD projects on computational neuroscience topics given an appropriate funding source, e.g., through a PhD scholarship.
+In general, happy to supervise PhD and postdoctoral projects on computational neuroscience topics given an appropriate funding source, e.g., through a scholarship.
 If you’re interested in applying for a scholarship please send me a brief sketch of your research proposal.

 </p>